-reclamation: The restoration of a site or resource to a desired condition to achieve management objectives or stated goals (Society for Range Management 1999).
+reclamation: The restoration of a site or resource to a desired condition to achieve management objectives or stated goals.

 recommended wilderness: An area that has been determined to meet the criteria to be designated as wilderness and is proposed in this land management plan by the forest supervisor to be recommended to Congress for inclusion into the National Wilderness Preservation System.